TureganoJose/RealtimeMPC/README.md

 Used this library for splines, I had to create a wrapper around the functions.
 [SISL](https://github.com/SINTEF-Geometry/SISL)

-I was lazy calculating Jacobians and Hessians, I let Matlab do all the heavy lifting when I should have used AD or something more sofisticated.
+~~I was lazy calculating Jacobians and Hessians, I let Matlab do all the heavy lifting when I should have used AD or something more sofisticated.~~

+Added calculation of Jacobian using casADi.

 ## Research